UPC/ravada/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: ⚠️  Bug Report
-about: Report a reproducible bug in the current release of Ravda
+about: Report a reproducible bug in the current release of Ravada
 labels: ["bug"]
 ---
 body: